Everything you need to know...

-- Become eligible for registration with the Health and Care Professions Council (HCPC) — which is compulsory for practising dietitians in the UK.
+- Become eligible for registration with the HCPC, which is compulsory for practising dietitians in the UK.

-On this course, you’ll gain a unique understanding of nutrition, food composition, diet and metabolism — and how diet therapy can be used to promote health and treat acute and long term conditions to achieve effective care for service users.
-You’ll apply your learning on useful practice placements, and reflect on your work in concurrent taught sessions.
-You’ll graduate as a skilled, autonomous practitioner, ready for employment in a range of health and social care settings (including the NHS).
+On this course you’ll learn how diet therapy can be used to promote health, treat both acute and long-term conditions, and achieve effective care for service users.
+You’ll apply theory to practice-based learning experiences and reflect on your work in taught sessions.

 Come to an open day